-In both versions, Nausicań dabbles in botany and chemistry, using science to determine that the plants of the toxic jungle are not actually toxic.
+In both versions, Nausicań dabbles in botany and chemistry, using science to determine that the plants of the Sea of Corruption are not actually toxic; the soil is.

 Surrounded by Idiots: The men under Kurotowa's command seem to be rather incompetent, which annoys him to no end.

 Sword and Gun: All over the place, including the knife and rifle carried by Nausicań herself.
 Guns are used as ranged weapons and swords as melee weapons (and in an interesting twist, the guns are rather archaic but swords are incredibly durable).

 At the very end of the manga, it's revealed that the Heart of the Crypt was programmed this way.
 It was built to raise an entire ecosystem that would wipe Earth clean of its creators' mistakes, and then destroy said ecosystem so the original humankind could be resuscitated to rule the world again.
 And it's willing to kill the current humans to do so.

 The Holy Emperor also started out like this, thinking he could fix the world's problems and bring peace to everyone.
 Sadly, he was only the Heart of Shuwa's Unwitting Pawn and quickly slipped into authoritarian (and genocidal) rule.

 In the film, the Pejitei were this.
 They were prepared to destroy their own capital city and the Valley of the Wind if it meant annihilating the Ohmu.

 Adipose Rex: The king of Torumekia and all of his sons.